arvinemadi/Image-Processing-and-Computer-Vision/README.md

-## Machine Learning Image Proceesing
+## Image Processing and Computer Vision
 Examples of CNN with some explanation would be added here